epfl-si/wp-plugin-epfl-restauration/readme.md

 This file contains nutriMenu dynamic data managed by PHP code. _schedule.php_ represents the **Restaurants opening hours** EPFL web page.

 _script.js_ :
-This is the file who contains all the JavaScript (especially JS library jQuery) code.
+This is the file that contains all the JavaScript (especially JS library jQuery) code.

 _menus.ini_ :
 In _menus.ini_, you will find the configuration of the URL associated to the restaurants ID and the FR/EN words's dictionnary of the app.